mihailkondov/finance/readme.md

     # 1 Create virtual environment -> plenty of guides online, look them up
-        python -m venv /path/to/new/virtual/environment # create virtual environment Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process # This gives you permission to run scripts in current powershell instance
+        python -m venv /path/to/new/virtual/environment # create virtual environment Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope Process # This gives you
+        # permission to run scripts in the current powershell instance
         .venv\Scripts\activate # This runs the script to activate the virtual environment

     # 2 Set correct python path so you install packages on the right place (inside the virtual environment)